ms-iot/content/en-US/win10/samples/nodejs-wu-azure.md

   ![Arduino Light Sensor RPi2]({{site.baseurl}}/images/Nodejs/arduino-lightsensor-rpi2.png)

-### Deploy the app to your Raspberry Pi 2
+### Deploy the app to your Raspberry Pi 2 or 3
 * Go to the Project menu and select '&lt;Your project name&gt; Properties' (You could also right-click on the project node in solution explorer to access Properties).
   Enter the IP Address in the Remote Machine text box.
-Since you're building for Raspberry Pi 2, select `ARM` in the dropdown menu.
+Since you're building for Raspberry Pi 2 or 3, select `ARM` in the dropdown menu.

-* Now we're ready to deploy the app to the Raspberry Pi 2.
+* Now we're ready to deploy the app to the Raspberry Pi 2 or 3.
 Simply press F5 (or select Debug \| Start Debugging) to start the app.

 * You can then view the data sent in real-time with [iothub-explorer](https://www.npmjs.com/package/iothub-explorer).
   * In a cmd window on your PC run `npm install -g iothub-explorer@latest`